-A) Cochrane minor Hockey acknowledges that schedules/situations can conflict with practices but chronic non-attendance without communications to the coach can result in disciplinary measures.
+A) Cochrane Minor Hockey acknowledges that schedules/situations can conflict with practices but chronic non-attendance without communication to the coach can result in disciplinary measures.

-Q) What about those parents who disagree with Fair Play?
+Q) What about those parents who don't agree with Fair Play?

 A) Cochrane Minor Hockey adheres to their Fair Play Policy.